 Grace Fish Hatchery

-Visitors are welcome from 7 a.m. to 7 p.m.
-We give scheduled tours on request (call for appointment), and there is almost always someone at the hatchery who can answer questions.
-We have public restrooms and a shaded picnic area.
-A fishing event is held each year on Free Fishing Day at the hatchery to give anglers age 14 and under fishing opportunities.
+Visitors are welcome from 7 a.m. to 7 p.m. for self-guided tours.
+Scheduled tours are given on request.
+Please call (208) 427-6364 for an appointment.
+There is a public restroom and a shaded picnic area on site.
+A kid’s fishing event is held each year on Free Fishing Day at the hatchery to give anglers age 14 and under fishing opportunities.

 The primary mission of the hatchery is to produce fish for Southeast Idaho lakes, reservoirs, rivers and streams.
 Additional fish are also produced to meet statewide stocking requests as needed.